rushilara/C-Programming-Projects/README.md

 # C Programs

-These are C projects that I worked on during my first quarter of my second year!
+These are programming projects that I have worked on!